ingeniousambivert/Feathers-React-Starter/server/README.md

 ```

 By default the *mailer* works with the [SMTP Transport](https://www.npmjs.com/package/nodemailer-smtp-transport) configured with Gmail.
 But you can use any supported [transports](https://nodemailer.com/transports/).

-Replace all the development credentials with production credentials in the `production.json` before deploying.

 ## Testing